loda-lang/loda-lang.github.io/install.markdown

 # Windows

 Before installing LODA, you need to install [Git for Windows](https://git-scm.com/download/win).
-After that you can install LODA as follows.

-Click on the start menu and type **Git CMD**.
-Open this app and execute the following commands (you can use copy & paste):
+Then click on the start menu and type **Git CMD**.
+Open this app and execute the following commands:

 ```
 md "%USERPROFILE%\loda\bin"